-The Best-Kept Secret in Gifted Education: Above-Level Testing — This post offers an excellent overview of the theory and research behind above-level testing.
+What’s the Best-Kept Secret in Gifted Education?
+Above-Level Testing — This post offers an overview of the theory and research behind above-level testing.

-I’m Ready to Set Up I-Excel Testing for This Year: Where Do I Start? — Specific steps for setting up I-Excel are included in this post.
+An Easy Way to Learn More About Your Students’ Needs— Specific steps for setting up I-Excel are included in this post.

 Have Your 7th-9th Graders Registered to Take the ACT? — This post includes useful information about using the ACT as an above-level test for 7th through 9th grade students.
 Current information about fees, test session dates, and registration deadlines can be found at www.belinblank.org/talent-search.